INIT6Source/UNOFFICIAL_CERTIFIED_BLOCKHAIN_PRACTIONER_STUDY_GUIDE/Module 1 - Understanding the Basics/1 - Nodes.md

 # Nodes

 Nodes serve as the foundation of blockchain networks.
 They're individual computers or devices that participate in the network by maintaining, validating, and broadcasting the distributed ledger.
-Nodes work collaboratively, ensuring the integrity, security, and synchronization of the blockchain, making it decentralized and resilient against failure and attack.
+Nodes work collaboratively, ensuring the integrity, security, and the synchronization of the blockchain, making it decentralized and resilient against failure and attack.

 ---